 Is Your Car Worth Fixing?

 The answer to this question depends on the state of your car ownership.
 If you own the car outright, then no one else but you is concerned with the value of the car.
-If that’s the case, then whether or not you repair is up to you.
+If that’s the case, then whether to repair is up to you.
 If, however, you are still paying off a loan, it may be best to pay for repairs.
 In this case, your lien holder will be concerned about the value of the car they still technically own.
-Like was said earlier, if you want to resell your car, you’ll definitely want to get it repaired to increase your car’s value.
+And, if you want to resell your car, you’ll definitely want to get it repaired to increase your car’s value.

 Hail Damage Repair Scams To Avoid